PhapaleSai/Jenkins_test/README.md

 If you **Stop/Start EC2 instance**, public IP changes.
 When that happens, update IP in:

-1. GitHub Webhook → Payload URL.
+1. GitHub Webhook → Payload URL
 2. Jenkins Publish over SSH → Hostname.

 ---